prideout/prideout.github.com/_posts/2015-12-06-marching-squares.md

 ### Marching Squares

-In this post I'll walk through some features in the [par_msquares.h](https://github.com/prideout/par/blob/master/par_msquares.h) library.
-The API has two imperative functions:
+In this post I'll walk through some features of the [par_msquares.h](https://github.com/prideout/par/blob/master/par_msquares.h) library.
+The API has three imperative functions:

 {% highlight c %}
-par_msquares_meshlist* par_msquares_from_grayscale(float const* data, int width,
+par_msquares_meshlist* par_msquares_grayscale(float const* data, int width,
     int height, int cellsize, float threshold, int flags);

-par_msquares_meshlist* par_msquares_from_color(uint8_t const* data, int width,
+par_msquares_meshlist* par_msquares_color(uint8_t const* data, int width,
     int height, int cellsize, uint32_t color, int bpp, int flags);

+par_msquares_meshlist* par_msquares_color_multi(uint8_t const* data, int width,
+    int height, int cellsize, int bpp, int flags);
 {% endhighlight %}

+All of these functions consume a packed array of image data and produce one or more triangle meshes.
+The passed-in cell size determines the density of the generated meshes.
+The results are high quality in the following sense:

+- During the march, meshes are constructed such that neighboring triangles share vertices as much as possible.
+- Generated edges are nudged at pixel increments to better match the original contour in the image.

-Both of these functions consume a packed array of image data and produce one or more triangle meshes.
-The `from_grayscale` function consumes floating-point data (one 32-bit float per pixel), while the `from_color` function consumes color data (one to four bytes per pixel).
+The `msquares_grayscale` function consumes floating-point data (one 32-bit float per pixel), while the `msquares_color` function consumes color data (one to four bytes per pixel).

+For the grayscale function, a threshold is passed in to determine insideness.
+For the color-based functions, color determines insideness.
+If you've got an image with less than 256 colors, you can generate a separate mesh for each color using `msquares_color_multi`.

-The library also proffers a lower-level function that takes a callback instead of image data, but the above two entry points are the easiest way to get your feet wet.
+The library also proffers a lower-level function that takes a callback instead of image data.
+Look at the source to see how to use it.

-The returned mesh list pointer is opaque.
+All imperative functions return an opaque mesh list pointer.
 Clients can peek at read-only mesh structures by passing the list into a query function:

 {% highlight c %}
 par_msquares_mesh const* par_msquares_get_mesh(par_msquares_meshlist*, int n);